 - Internet Traffic Report — provides data on how much traffic individual or groups of campus networks have exchanged with the Internet

-- External Connection Capacity Graphs — provides a one week snapshot of the bandwidth utilization on our external connections to Merit, Internet2, Comcast, U-M Dearborn, and other Merit-connected U-M facilities.
+- Provides a one week snapshot of the bandwidth utilization on our external connections to Merit, Internet2, Comcast, U-M Dearborn, and other Merit-connected U-M facilities.